-The terrestrial core area network is the basis for modeling regional conductance (rConduct.tif) during which the connectors between the cores are also created (hence the feedback loop to tCoreNet.shp in the figure. rConduct.tif is combined with the integrated probability of development (probDevelop.tif) and regional irreplaceability (not provided) to create the regional vulnerability of connectivity layer (rVulnerable.tif), which indicates places important to network connectivity that are at risk of future development.
+The terrestrial tier 1 core area network is the basis for modeling regional conductance (rConduct.tif), which is a measure of connectivity between cores, during which the connectors between the tier 1 cores are also created (hence the feedback loop to tCoreNet.shp in the figure. rConduct.tif is combined with the integrated probability of development (probDevelop.tif), which is a measure of the relative probability of development between 2010-2080, and regional irreplaceability (not provided) to create the regional vulnerability of conductance layer (rVulnerable.tif), which indicates places important to network connectivity that are at risk of future development.
 Note, both rConduct.tif and rVulnerable.tif are completely core area dependent and thus can only be interpreted in conjunction with the designated cores.

-Local conductance (lConduct.tif) is a separate, stand-alone product similar to the individual ecological integrity metrics that comprise weighted IEI. lConduct.tif is combined with probDevelop.tif to create the local vulnerability of conductance layer (lVulnerable.tif), which indicates places important to local connectivity independent of the core areas that are at risk of future development.
-Note, although lConduct.tif and lVulnerable.tif can be interpreted in conjunction with tCoreNet.shp, they are stand-alone products derived independently of the designated cores.
+Local conductance (IConduct.tif) is a separate, stand-alone product that measures local connectivity at the scale of one to a few kilometers, similar to the individual ecological integrity metrics that comprise weighted IEI.
+IConduct.tif is combined with probDevelop.tif to create the local vulnerability of conductance layer (IVulnerable.tif), which indicates places important to local connectivity independent of the core areas that are at risk of future development.
+Note, although IConduct.tif and IVulnerable.tif can be interpreted in conjunction with tCoreNet.shp, they are stand-alone products derived independently of the designated cores.

 Terrestrial road passage structure impacts (passages.shp) represent opportunities for improving or restoring terrestrial connectivity by installing road passage structures.
-Note, although passages.shp can be interpreted in conjunction with tCoreNet.shp, it is a stand-alone product derived independently of the designated cores.
+Note, although passages.shp can be interpreted in conjunction with tCoreNet.shp and tCoreTiers it is a stand-alone product derived independently of the designated cores.

 Lastly, to derive the core area network, the CTR LCD planning team opted to use data layers representing the current landscape condition.
-In this scenario, climate change impacts are incorporated indirectly into the selection of core areas via the IEI and TNC terrestrial resiliency indices, which in combination identify currently intact, ecologically connected and geophysically diverse areas that should confer resiliency to climate change over both the short and long term.
-However, metrics that incorporate climate change directly, such as the climate stressor and sea level rise metrics, and the individual species climate persistence indices were not used to derive the core areas.
+In this scenario, climate change impacts are incorporated indirectly into the selection of core areas via the IEI and TNC terrestrial resiliency indices, which in combination identify currently intact, ecologically connected and geophysically diverse areas that should confer resiliency to climate change directly, such as the climate stressor and sea level rise metrics, and the individual species climate response indices were not used to derive the core areas.
 Consequently, these layers are provided as overlays to help inform the design.
-Briefly, the climate persistence index (clpers80.tif) for each of the 14 representative species indicates places with suitable habitat and climate today and where climate is expected to remain suitable at least out to 2080.
+Briefly, the climate zones for each of the 14 representative species (speciesCZ2080.tif) depict three zones: 1) zone of persistence, representing places where the climate is suitable today and is expected to remain suitable through 2080, 2) zone of contraction, representing places where the climate is suitable today and 3) zone of expansion, representing places where the climate is unsuitable today but is expected to become suitable by 2080.
+Similarly, the climate response index for each of the 14 representative species (speciesCR2080.tif) indicates places with both suitable habitat and climate today and where climate is expected to remain suitable at least out to 2080.
 Climate stress (climate.tif) and sea level rise (seaRise.tif) are two ecological integrity metrics that directly measure climate-induced stress on ecological systems.
 Note, although all of these climate change impact layers can be interpreted in conjunction with tCoreNet.shp, they are stand-alone products derived independently of the designated cores.